Art & Design Department

-Another important tip to help you prepare for a major in graphic design: buy a sketch book and sketch from life as much as you can.
+Another important tip to prepare students for a major in graphic design: buy a sketch book and sketch from life as much as you can.
 Drawing skills are invaluable in design.
 It will help you in developing creative concepts.

 Academic advising is a crucial part of getting the most from your time as a graphic design major at Harding.
-Plan to schedule an appointment with one of the graphic design advisers two-weeks prior to registration week in both fall and spring semesters.
-Make sure you check for holds on your accounts that might delay your registering for classes.
-Registering as early as your classification allows ensures that you get the best schedule.
-Classes fill up fast–register quickly.
-We have a sample schedule (pdf) available as a PDF download that can be of help as you are planning your semesters, though it is just a suggestion.
-You will most likely need to rearrange courses due to closed classes along the way.
+Plan to schedule an appointment with one of the fine art advisors a minimum of two-weeks prior to registration week in both fall and spring semesters.
+Students must make sure to check for holds on their accounts that might delay registering for classes.
+Registering as early as each classification allows ensures that students get the best schedule.
+Classes fill up fast, so it is recommended that students register quickly.

-Sophomore portfolio review is for the art student who has completed (including current classes) 15 credit hours of art coursework.
-The review is intended to give you feedback on your artistic growth progress.
-Somethings we will be assessing at the review: your drawing and compositional skills, your ability to talk about your work and your level of knowledge about current professional activity in your program area.
+Sophomore Portfolio Review is for art students who have completed (including current classes) 15 credit hours of art coursework.
+The review is intended to provide students with feedback on their artistic growth.
+Some things we will be assessing at the review include: drawing and compositional skills, students’ ability to speak about their work, and their level of knowledge about current professional activity in their respective program areas.

 Graphic design majors must fill out the BFA Application form at the time of the sophomore portfolio review to remain in the major.